 The Level 2 Trainee Guide is the next edition in the previous section (Level 1 Trainee Guide), but it is just as valuable to both certified and amateur HVAC aficionados.
 The second installment builds on techniques described in the first guide and helps contractors take the next step in their development.

-It doesn’t get comprehensive or complicated – that comes later and with a further study – but it helps to grow your already established knowledge base and buffers that information to add to any experience that you may have as well.
+It doesn’t get comprehensive or complicated – that comes later and with further study – but it helps to grow your already established knowledge base and buffers that information to add to any experience that you may have as well.

 The Level 2 Trainee Guide might be more of a niche book, but it is an excellent addition to any HVAC library and can help aspiring or current HVAC technicians.